 Insect swarms have been added to Ark Genesis in the Bog biome.
-The marshy area is filled with hordes of these tiny, bloodsucking parasitic bugs, that soon turn into a HUGE nuisance.
-This guide will help you and show how to Deal With Insect Swarms in ARK Genesis Part 1
+The Swamp region of Ark Genesis is filled with hordes of these tiny, bloodsucking parasitic bugs, that soon turn into a HUGE nuisance.
+Most of the time, these Insects Swarm in the group of 20.

-How to Deal With Insect Swarms in ARK Genesis Part 1
+How to deal with insect swarms in ARK Genesis

 First of all, these bugs attack you relentlessly.
 They attack in swarms and are hard to deal with as a new survivor.
-The bugs do not deal high or alarming damage but it can quickly stack up.
+The bugs do not deal high or alarming damage, but they can quickly stack up.

 Also, they continually drain stamina, making it harder to escape them.
 Melee attacks prove useless against these creatures as they have no specific hitbox.
 The following are the ways you can get rid of the swarms as the game progresses.